intel/platform-aware-scheduling/gpu-aware-scheduling/README.md

 # GPU Aware Scheduling
 GPU Aware Scheduling (GAS) allows using GPU resources such as memory amount for scheduling decisions in Kubernetes.
-It is used to optimize scheduling decisions when the POD resource requirements include the use of several GPUS or fragments of GPUs on a node, instead of traditionally mapping a GPU to a pod.
+It is used to optimize scheduling decisions when the POD resource requirements include the use of several GPUs or fragments of GPUs on a node, instead of traditionally mapping a whole GPU to a pod.

 GPU Aware Scheduling is deployed in a single pod on a Kubernetes Cluster.
+It works with discrete (including Intel® Data Center GPU Flex Series) and integrated Intel GPU devices.

 ### GPU Aware Scheduler Extender
 GPU Aware Scheduler Extender is contacted by the generic Kubernetes Scheduler every time it needs to make a scheduling decision for a pod which requests the `gpu.intel.com/i915` resource.